1. Introduction

 - Account & Authentication Data: User name, email, role, practice membership, hashed password (held by the authentication provider), session tokens and password-reset metadata

-- Practice Configuration: Practice name, logo, vertical (dental / GP / biokinetics), form customisations, instruction templates, role assignments, directories (specialists, medications, labs)
+- Practice Configuration: Practice name, logo, vertical (dental / GP / biokinetics / psychology / anaesthetics / aesthetics), form customisations, instruction templates, role assignments, directories (specialists, medications, labs)

 - Technical & Audit Information: Device type, browser, IP address, timestamps, activity logs (which document was created, viewed, sent, or modified, and by whom) and AI-agent invocation logs